-I am an assistant professor at the University of Amsterdam (UvA), where I work in the Institute for Theoretical Physics as a member of the Computational Soft Matter Lab and in the Informatics Institute as a member of the Computational Science Lab.
+I am an assistant professor at the University of Amsterdam (UvA), where I work at the Institute for Theoretical Physics and at the Informatics Institute as a member of the Computational Soft Matter Lab and of the Computational Science Lab.

 My research lies at the intersection of statistical physics, information theory and computer science, and focuses on the development of new theoretical methods to study complex systems.
 My research is both theoretical and numerical.
 I also collaborate with experimentalists in neuroscience and in biology.